-The monitoring team reviewed a sample of 38 HCBS Waiver consumers.
-In addition, the following supplemental sample consumer records were reviewed: 1) two consumers whose HCBS Waiver eligibility had been previously terminated; 2) three consumers who moved from a developmental center, and 3) ten consumers who had special incidents reported to DDS during the review period of January 1 through December 31, 2017.
+The monitoring team reviewed a sample of 39 HCBS Waiver consumers.
+In addition, the following supplemental sample consumer records were reviewed: 1) one consumer whose HCBS Waiver eligibility had been previously terminated; 2) three consumers who moved from a developmental center, 3) ten consumers who had special incidents reported to DDS during the review period of January 1 through December 31, 2019, and 4) three consumers who were enrolled in the HCBS Waiver during the review period.

-The monitoring team completed visits to five community care facilities (CCF) and 13 day programs.
-The team reviewed five CCF and 14 day program consumer records and interviewed and/or observed 32 selected sample consumers.
+The monitoring team completed visits to 13 community care facilities (CCF).
+The team reviewed 13 CCF consumer records and interviewed and/or observed 28 selected sample consumers.